 But by the time Keyshawn retired, after the 2006 season, he had played for four different teams after just eleven years in the NFL.
 Playing for many teams isn’t a sign of versatility or an eclectic palette: it means that, no matter how prodigious his talents, nobody was willing to commit to having him around in the long-term, and everybody was ready to trade him to another team who’d seen all Keyshawn’s highlights and none of his workings behind the scenes.
 Keyshawn could always blow by the defender and run the ball all the way to the endzone—he just couldn’t do it without leaving burned bridges in his wake.

-Because, after all, isn’t “unreliable narrator” just a polite way of saying “liar”?subscribe to Ploughshares?
+Because, after all, isn’t “unreliable narrator” just a polite way of saying “liar”?Might we be so bold as to suggest that you subscribe to Ploughshares?